USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_oceanfile.md

 ------------

-The CMAQ in-line sea spray emissions module requires the input of an ocean mask file (OCEAN).
-OCEAN is a time-independent I/O API netCDF file that identifies the fractional coverage in each model grid cell allocated to open ocean (OPEN) or surf zone (SURF).
-The CCTM uses this coverage information to estimate sea spray emission fluxes from the model grid cells in-line during a CCTM run.
+The CMAQ sea spray emissions module requires the input of an ocean mask file (OCEAN).
+OCEAN is a time-independent I/O API file that identifies the fractional [0-1] coverage in each model grid cell allocated to open ocean (OPEN) or surf zone (SURF).
+The CCTM uses this coverage information to calculate sea spray emission fluxes from the model grid cells online during a CCTM run.

+Additionally, CMAQ's gas-phase chemical mechanisms parameterize the reaction of ozone with oceanic halogen emissions as a first-order decay process occurring over the ocean.
+The OCEAN file is also required for this process.
+(The cb6r3m_ae7_kmtbr mechanism contains more explicit marine chemistry, but also requires the OCEAN file.)

-If your domain includes sources of sea spray emissions, follow OPTION 1.
-If your modeling domain does not contain areas of sea spray emissions and you would like to bypass the CMAQ sea spray module, follow OPTION 2 or 3.
+If your domain includes ocean, OPTION 1 is recommended.
+However, if your modeling domain does not contain any ocean, or you wish to bypass the CMAQ sea spray module and the reaction of ozone with oceanic halogens, follow OPTION 2 or 3.

 ## OPTION 1: Create OCEAN file from shapefile of domain